BogdanMihaiciuc/BMView/README.md

     ```
     git clone https://github.com/ptc-iot-sharing/BMView.git
     ```
-2. Open `package.json` and configure the `name`, `description`, and other fields you find relevant
-3. Run `npm install`.
+2. Run `npm install`.
 This will install the development dependencies for this project.
-4. Run `npm run init`.
-This will create sample runtime and ide typescript files using the name.
-5. Start working on your widget.
+3. Start working on your widget.

 ### Building and publishing